Scew5145/Ewing_CSCI2270_FinalProject/README.md

 # CSCI2270 Final Project
 This Project is designed to create a randomly seeded competition bracket.
 All public methods are documented here.
 Feel free to bother me with questions if you need help understanding some part of my code that I didn't properly comment.
+#How to Install
+Compile the main.cpp, Bracket.cpp, and Bracket.h files together. testFile.txt is just an example file for the type of file the program will correctly read.
+There are no command line arguments, so everything should run as is.

+#Dependencies
+None.

 #Public Functions
 Constructors: